Long ago, a valued client summed up his instructions to us like this:

 Our core custom conservative growth and income portfolios are complimented by a growth oriented momentum strategy called:

-Bob McWhirter’s strategy captures above average growth, below average valuation (lower is better), low historical risk, above average return on equity, and above average annual dividend growth.
+Bob McWhirter’s strategy captures above average growth, below average valuation (lower is better), low historical risk, and above average return on equity.

 – Above Average Growth